 One of the main themes of the instant Swedish classic from 2009, The Girl with the Dragon Tattoo, is, “Everybody’s got secrets.”
-It’s also the personal aphorism of it’s central character – the young, mysterious, professional hacker, Lisbeth Salander, aka, Wasp.
-Her enigmatic persona is instantly established the moment she comes onscreen, creating an indelible image of nose rings and scowl as she takes a seat in the spectator’s section of a courtroom to hear the announcement of a verdict.
+It’s also the personal aphorism of its central character – the young, mysterious, professional hacker, Lisbeth Salander, aka, Wasp.
+Her enigmatic persona is instantly established the moment she appears onscreen, creating an indelible image of nose rings and scowl as she takes a seat in the spectator’s section of a courtroom to hear the announcement of a verdict.
 The defendant is Mikael Blomkvist, a publisher convicted of liable for falsely accusing a business tycoon of corruption.
 Lisbeth is concluding an investigation into Mikael’s integrity on behalf of a third party.
 “He’s clean,” she later tells her employer.
 She believes Mikael has been set up.
 He is completely ignorant of her existence.

 Based on her assessment, Mikael is employed by Henrik Vanger, the wealthy uncle of Harriet, a girl presumed murdered some forty years earlier.
 Mikael has six months to discover her killer before he begins serving his deferred prison sentence.
 He still doesn’t know about Lisbeth, who takes an interest in him from a distance.
 When she finally makes her existence known by emailing him a vital clue, he recruits her to help him, creating one of cinema’s most memorable crime-solving duos.